 One of the most common procedures that Canadians require at the Consulate of Spain in Toronto is to have a Power of Attorney legalized for use in Spain.

-NOW, the Spanish Consulate requires that all notarized documents be sent to the Global Affairs Canada (formerly, Foreign Affairs and International Trade Canada), where the notary’s seal and signature will be authenticated and then, this authenticated document is taken to the Spanish consulate for its legalization.
+The Spanish Consulate requires that all notarized documents be sent to Global Affairs Canada (formerly, Foreign Affairs and International Trade Canada), where the notary’s seal and signature will be authenticated and then, this authenticated document is taken to the Spanish consulate for its legalization.

 If the authentication at Global Affairs Canada is done by mail, the procedure can take 10 days.
 One can personally make a trip to Ottawa and get the procedure done the same day.

 However, if a person doesn’t have the time, resources or inclination to do this, there are agencies that can take care of this for you.

 Whiteside Translations and Legalizations offers this service so as to potentially save you the time and frustration of doing it yourself.
 Check out the legalization section of our page.
 We have the experience and the know-how of the requirements for Spanish translations and document legalizations to be accepted by the Spanish Consulate.